 Climate Change Financing at ADB

 In 2024, the Asian Development Bank (ADB) committed for its climate finance to reach 50% of its total annual committed financing by 2030, as it progresses towards delivering over $100 billion in cumulative climate finance from its own resources from 2019 to 2030.
-ADB aims to ensure that 75% of its number of operations (on a 3-year rolling average) will support climate change mitigation and/or adaptation by 2030.

-Note: * ADB administered donor trust funds, financing from multilateral climate funds such as Global Environment Facility, Climate Investment Fund, Green Climate Fund, and bilateral financing, among others.
+Note: *ADB administered donor trust funds, financing from multilateral climate funds such as Global Environment Facility, Climate Investment Fund, Green Climate Fund, and bilateral financing, among others.

 Data and Resources